-Once I arrived, we began walking around the yard discussing the number of places she could have lost the ring while playing fetch and bathing her dog.
-The ring search began at the hose where she bathed the family dog.
-Just as I finished searching the grassy area where the dog was getting bathed, the owner of the ring asked me to check the bushes where the hose connected to the house.
+Once I arrived, we began walking around the yard, discussing the number of places she could have lost the ring while playing fetch and bathing her dog.
+The ring search started at the hose where she washed the family dog.
+Just as I finished searching the grassy area where the dog was getting bathed, the ring owner asked me to check the bushes where the hose connected to the house.
 An immediate signal rang through the metal detector just under one of the bushes.
-I brushed aside a few wood chips and there it was!
+I brushed aside a few wood chips, and there it was!
 Another lost ring handed down from generation to generation was found and reunited with its owner!

-Lost a piece of jewelry while in your yard or public place such as Westerly, RI beach?
-Jewelry is commonly lost during our favorite summer time activities.
-Don’t waste your time renting a metal detector, have a member of The Ring Finders find you lost ring or jewelry.
+Have you lost a piece of jewelry while in your yard or public place?
+Jewelry is often lost during our favorite summertime activities.
+Don’t waste your time renting a metal detector, have a member of The Ring Finders find your lost ring or jewelry.
 I serve Connecticut and commonly travel to Rhode Island.
-If you lost a piece of jewelry, contact me now through www.TheRingFinders.com or www.metaldetectionkeithwille.com or call (252) 775-1307.
+If you lost a piece of jewelry, contact me now through www.TheRingFinders.com or www.metaldetectionkeithwille.com or call/text 860-917-8947.